-Q: Why is the project adding a third lane only in the eastbound direction on the Richmond-San Rafael Bridge?
+Q: Why did the project add a third lane only in the eastbound direction on the Richmond-San Rafael Bridge?

-Q: Why would the new eastbound lane be in use only during peak commute hours?
+Q: Why is the new eastbound lane only in use during peak commute hours?

 A: Congestion on this stretch of I-580 mainly occurs during the evening commute in the eastbound direction.
 During other times of the day and on weekends, I-580 does not experience significant congestion on a recurring basis.

-Q: Why is the project adding a bike path on the upper deck of the Richmond-San Rafael Bridge?
+Q: Why did the project add a bike path on the upper deck of the Richmond-San Rafael Bridge?

 Q: What does a “pilot” project mean?

-Q: Why is the project implementing a bike and pedestrian path on the Contra Costa side?
+Q: Why did the project implement a bike and pedestrian path on the Contra Costa side?

-Q: What bike and pedestrian improvements will be made in Marin County as part of the project?
+Q: What bike and pedestrian improvements have been made in Marin County as part of the project?

-A: Bicyclists are currently permitted to ride on the shoulder of eastbound I-580 from Sir Francis Drake Boulevard to the Main Street off-ramp in Marin County.
-The project will maintain this existing access.
-Similarly, bicyclists are currently allowed to ride on Francisco Boulevard to connect to the westbound I-580 off-ramp to Sir Francis Drake Boulevard and Larkspur.
-The project will maintain this access as well.
-In addition, the proposed project would construct Class II bike lanes on either side of Main Street under I-580 to connect the bicycle and pedestrian traffic from the proposed on-bridge path to the San Quentin Village, where the County of Marin is proposing to build a sidewalk on the south side of Main Street.
-Additional efforts are underway to identify other feasible bicycle and pedestrian improvements that also could be accommodated as part of the project.
+A: Bicyclists are permitted to ride on the shoulder of eastbound I-580 from Sir Francis Drake Boulevard to the Main Street off-ramp in Marin County.
+The project maintains this existing access.
+Similarly, bicyclists are allowed to ride on Francisco Boulevard to connect to the westbound I-580 off-ramp to Sir Francis Drake Boulevard and Larkspur.
+The project maintains this access as well.
+In addition, the project has constructed Class II bike lanes on either side of Main Street under I-580, connecting the bicycle and pedestrian traffic from the on-bridge path to the San Quentin Village, where the County of Marin has built a sidewalk on the south side of Main Street.

-Q: What performance metrics would be used to evaluate the improvements at the end of the four-year pilot project?
+Q: What performance metrics will be used to evaluate the improvements at the end of the four-year pilot project?

-A: A set of performance metrics is being developed to inform the decision-making process at the conclusion of the four-year pilot project.
-A before-and-after study will gather the data needed to make the evaluations.
+A: A before-and-after study will gather the data needed to make the evaluations.
 The metrics include: mainline travel time; speeds; delays; congestion duration; vehicle throughput; and travel time reliability.
 Specific indicators will include:

 - Local street traffic conditions in Marin County and in Richmond (intersection operations, queues, bottlenecks, delays, and reduction/increase in accidents)